Are you ready to sell at a craft show?

 Be sure you let them know you accept credit cards.
 I printed 5×7 cards with the CC logos and place them around my booth.
 The extra sales you make by offering credit cards greatly outweigh the small fee you pay for this service.

-They are heavy duty and go right to the floor, which hides everything you stash underneath your table.
-For my booth I use Rocket Risers to lift my table up a bit which makes it easier for people to see everything.
-To compensate for the taller table I have a fold up Directors chair which puts me back at eye level when sitting.
+They are heavy-duty and go right to the floor, which hides everything you stash underneath your table.
+For my booth, I use Rocket Risers to lift my table up a bit which makes it easier for people to see everything.
+To compensate for the taller table I have a fold-up Directors chair which puts me back at eye level when sitting.

 You are normally allotted a 10 ft space so get a 6-foot table (or 2).
 They are affordable (usually under $60) available everywhere and fold in half with a handle for easy transporting.
 Please leave the card table home with the plastic tablecloths.

-I bought some wooden crates at Michael’s to add height to show off my pottery.
+I bought some wooden crates at Michael’s (they are way cheaper in price than Amazon) to add height to show off my pottery.
 When the product is eye level it catches the attention of passerby’s.
 If you can, add extra lighting to showcase and illuminate your products, These are the lights I bought for my setup.
-They clip on to my crates or table and have a really long electrical cord.
+They clip onto my crates or table and have a really long electrical cord.
 I also had a cloth banner made (from this Etsy Seller) that I drape over my black tablecloth.
 I feel this lends to the professional feel and it tells the customer I am a real business.

 When I first started doing shows I would set my booth up like a horseshoe with a table in the back and two tables on the sides and the customer could “come in and browse”.

 Since there was no place for me to sit I would either hang out in the space or out front of the booth.
 But you know what?
 They didn’t come in and browse.
 They walked right by.

-So I went walking around the show and soon found out that if I had to go into a space to see anything, I did not go in.
+So I went walking around the show and soon found out that if I had to go into space to see anything, I did not go in.
 If the vendor was sitting in the space I felt uncomfortable.

 What I did look at were products that were within my eyesight, and only if something caught my eye would I go further into their space to see what else they had.